russellgordon/ics3u-s2-2024-25/content/source-ics3u/s1/All Classes/Thread 1, Day 3.md

 	- Complete [[Structures#Exercise|the exercise]] to practice modelling the information shown on the hockey cards.

 ## Things to do before our next class
-- [ ] Complete the exercises given in class today.
+- [ ] As needed over this Thanksgiving Weekend, complete the exercises given above.